 The Comment is the descriptive section of a submission.
-It is expected to be an informative but concise discussion of the novel aspects of the study, and include the following key aspects:
+For publication in Acta Crystallographica Section C, the study must warrant significant discussion (i.e. provide substantial added value to the numerical data freely available in the CIF).
+To this end, authors are encouraged to present and discuss multiple related structures in the same paper.
+The Comment is expected to be an informative but concise discussion of the novel aspects of the study, and include the following key aspects: